ham-zax/rag_docs/rag_learning_doc.md

+### Using GitHub Markdown Preview in VS Code

+For the best viewing experience of this document:

+Install the "Markdown Preview GitHub Styling" extension in VS Code

 ### **Part 1: Narrative Introduction - The Intelligent Document Oracle**

 Imagine you're an explorer in a vast digital library.
 This library isn't filled with dusty books, but with something far more powerful: a system that can understand and answer questions from a vast collection of documents.
 This system, known as the Intelligent Document Oracle, is powered by a technology called Retrieval-Augmented Generation (RAG).